YanzheL/llzw/README.md

 Two options

-- Run a single service
+- Run a single backend service

   Pull our official image for api backend